 4: Start small, track your learning

-When you start learning coding, remember to be kind to yourself and set realistic targets for your projects.
-I know how it feels when you’re impatient about creating all sorts of cool stuff, but try to keep it cool.
+When you start learning coding, remember to be kind to yourself!
+Start at the beginning and set realistic targets for your projects.
+I know how it feels when you’re impatient about creating all sorts of awesome stuff, but try to keep it cool.

 As a beginner, you don’t need to aim for the stars.
-Just like a freshly-graduated engineer doesn’t know how to build the world’s tallest building, you don’t need to know how to create the next Google.
+Just like a freshly-graduated engineer doesn’t know how to build the world’s tallest building, you don’t need to know how to create the next big search engine or social medium.

 You don’t have to be the best coder in the world.